-The cyclic supercell was tracked for one hour,

-as it produced an EF1 tornado, an EF2 tornado, and an EF0 tornado, and maximum shear values were extracted.
+The cyclic supercell was tracked for one hour, as it produced two EF1 tornadoes and one EF2 tornado, and maximum shear values were extracted.
 Since the estimated circulation diameter was less than 1 km for several volume scans, it's likely that the shear values at these times are more representative of a tornado, rather than the surrounding mesocyclone.

-Fig. 5 shows the results from the range correction.
-Most of the corrected shear values are nearly an order of magnitude larger than the original LLSD shear values.
+Fig. 8 shows the results from the range cor-

+rection.
+Most of the corrected shear values are an order of magnitude larger than the measured LLSD shear values.
 Furthermore, the tornado formation times are more readily apparent from the temporal trends in the corrected shear.
 The supercell produced tornadoes at approximately 20:34, 20:53, and 21:23 UTC.
-These times correspond well to peaks in the corrected shear plot; this signal is not as clear in the noisier original LLSD shear field.
+These times correspond well to peaks in the corrected shear plot; this signal is not as clear in the noisier measured LLSD shear field.
 In addition, the relative magnitudes of the peak corrected shear values roughly correspond to tornado intensity.
-The tornado intensity and formation times include an EF1 tornado at 20:34 UTC, an EF2 tornado at 20:53 UTC, and an EF0 tornado at 21:23 UTC.
-The peak corrected shear values during the time of the EF2 tornado are much larger than the peak corrected shear values during the time of the EF0 tornado.
+EF1 tornadoes were produced at 20:34 and 21:23 UTC, and the EF2 tornado was produced at 20:53 UTC.
+The peak corrected shear values during the time of the EF2 tornado are an order of magnitude larger than the peak shear values during the EF1 tornadoes.
+In contrast, the measured shear values during the first EF1 tornado are the same order of magnitude as those observed during the EF2 tornado; the difference in strength between the two tornadoes cannot be easily discerned from the measured shear data.

-5.2.
+6.2.
 22 October 2009 - Louisiana